Hinduism Vs Christianity

 This is why you will find the majority of “true” Christians to be loving, kind, gentle, very charitable and generous.
 Yes, there are fake one’s as you will find in any religion and they bring shame to the name they bear.
 But personally, I found an assurance, a guarantee of forgiveness, and a guarantee of salvation and eternal life in following Christianity as opposed to Hinduism.
 I found answers to all my burning questions in Christianity.

 And not to mention, every Christian has access to God’s Word, The Holy Bible.
 We can read God’s Word for ourselves and not have to depend on rituals or priests or offerings to have our prayers answered.
 We can pray and speak to God directly and have a very personal relationship with Him.
 In contrast, when I was a Hindu, I “heard” of Bhagvad Gita, but have never seen one nor had access to one.
-And I submit to you, the vast majority of Hindu’s today do not have a copy at their homes too.
+And I submit to you, the vast majority of Hindu’s today do not have a copy in their homes too.
 I simply followed tradition handed down from my great grandparents to my grandparents to my parents.
 I am sure that tradition goes way back to several thousands of years.

 But tradition is not equal to truth.
 Like I said earlier, we all have JUST ONE CHANCE to get this right.
 I encourage you to take a moment to think about life after your death, be courageous to ask those tough questions like I did, do your research, seek after the truth and then make your decision.